-Charles C. Haynes (1837-??) – One of the most prominent drivers on the Overland Stage Line, Haynes was born in Ohio in 1837.
+Charles C. Haynes was one of the most prominent drivers on the Overland Stage Line, Haynes was born in Ohio in 1837.
 He began his staging career in Ohio in 1855, working on the Columbus Pike, which ran between Cleveland and Medina.
 The next year, he was in Michigan working on the Grand Rapids, Detroit and Allegan Roads.
-When the Overland Mail Company was organized, Haynes went to Missouri in 1858, first driving on the Independence Road.
+When the Overland Mail Company was organized, Haynes went to Missouri in 1858, first driving on Independence Road.

 Haynes also served as a U.S. Deputy Marshal under Fred T. Du Boise and Joseph Rinkhaus, was a constable of Shoshone, Idaho for many years, and acted as the first sheriff of Lincoln County, Idaho.